Critical Care Unit

-Our Intensive Care Unit (ICU) is a highly specialised facility dedicated to patients who require intensive monitoring, nursing care and complex respiratory support.
-The ICU is staffed 24 hours a day by specialists, critical care nurses and physician assistants, who are committed to providing the highest level of clinical care.
+Our Critical Care Unit (CCU) is a highly specialised facility dedicated to patients who require intensive monitoring, nursing care and complex respiratory support.
+The CCU is staffed 24 hours a day by specialists, critical care nurses and physician assistants, who are committed to providing the highest level of clinical care.

 High Dependency Unit (HDU)